modular evaluation of key Components of User Experience

 Structure of meCUE

 The meCUE questionnaire allows for the modular evaluation of key aspects of User Experience.
-The questionnaire consists of four separately validated modules that relate to the perception of different product characteristics (usefulness, usability, visual aesthetics, status, commitment), to users emotions (both positive and negative emotions) and to consequences (product loyalty and intention to use).
-The fourth module allows for a global assessment of the product.
+The questionnaire consists of five separately validated modules that relate to the perception of different product characteristics (usefulness, usability, visual aesthetics, status, commitment), to users emotions (both positive and negative emotions) and to consequences (product loyalty and intention to use).
+The fifth module allows for a global assessment of the product.